FusionWorks/javascript-codestyle/README.md

     // 'coords' is now the 'data' object without its 'type' property.
     ```

-    <a name="standard-library--no-magic-numbers"></a>
+    <a name="variables--no-magic-numbers"></a>
-  - [13.9](#standard-library--no-magic-numbers) 'Magic numbers' are numbers that occur multiple times in code without an explicit meaning.
+  - [13.9](#variables--no-magic-numbers) 'Magic numbers' are numbers that occur multiple times in code without an explicit meaning.
 They should preferably be replaced by named constants. eslint: no-magic-numbers

-    > Note: If you make new file with const, make sure they are immutable.

      ```javascript
     // bad
     function calculatePrice(price) {
       return price + (price * 0.25);